AusTrakka/austrakka-docs/docs/Web-Interface/Uploads/metadata-uploads.md

 If you have permission to upload data on behalf of other organisations, you can select a different owner organisation from the dropdown menu.
-It is important to set the data owner correctly, as by default, any new Seq_IDs in the uploaded data will result in the creation of new sample records as any new samples created as part of the upload will be owned by this organisation.
+It is important to set the data owner correctly, as by default, any new Seq_IDs in the uploaded data will result in the creation of new sample records owned by this organisation.
+Note that you cannot change the ownership of existing sample records using this interface.

 **Share with projects:** You can select one or more projects to share samples with.
 If you are creating new sample records and do not share with any projects, the metadata will not be accessible via any project views.